timotejroiko/fast-zlib/README.md

 When working with data streams, zlib makes use of a "sliding window", in which a dictionary of common patterns is built and kept on both ends of the stream.
 When the compressor encounters a common pattern, it replaces it with a reference to the decompressor's dictionary and thus doesnt need to send that piece of data at all.
 This referenced pattern will simply be reconstructed by the decompressor using data from its dictionary.
 This is also known as context sharing or context takeover.

-Node's native zlib module does not offer a public API to perform this task synchronously and instead offers an asynchronous API using transform streams to be as non-blocking as possible.
-Because zlib itself is synchronous and does not depend on anything other than cpu, artificially making it asynchronous ends up introducing problems with performance, high latency and and memory fragmentation, especially with a high volume of small chunks of data. (see [ws#1369](https://github.com/websockets/ws/issues/1369) and [node#8871](https://github.com/nodejs/node/issues/8871))
+Node's native zlib module does not offer a public API to perform this task synchronously and instead offers an asynchronous API using transform streams.
+Because zlib itself is synchronous and does not depend on anything other than cpu, artificially making it asynchronous may cause problems with performance, high latency and memory fragmentation, especially with a high volume of small chunks of data. (see [ws#1369](https://github.com/websockets/ws/issues/1369) and [node#8871](https://github.com/nodejs/node/issues/8871))

-Node does however include all the necessary tools and functionality in its private and undocumented APIs, which this package makes use of to provide an easy and fast way to synchronously process chunks in a shared zlib context.
+Node does however include all the necessary tools and functionality in its private and undocumented APIs, for instance its `_processChunk()` method, which this package makes use of to provide an easy and fast way to synchronously process chunks in a shared zlib context.

 ## Usage